Last update 13-06-2025

 Working conditions of posted workers (Article 3 of Law 45/1999)

-Regardless of the legislation applicable to the employment contract, companies (see preceding section) must guarantee their posted workers the working conditions established by Spanish labour law in relation to the following matters:
+Regardless of the legislation applicable to their employment contract, companies must guarantee their posted workers the working conditions established by Spanish labour law in relation to the following matters.

-The above working conditions are those envisaged in the Spanish laws and regulations, and in the collective agreements and applicable arbitration awards in the location and in the sector or branch of activity in question.
+These working conditions are those established in Spanish laws and regulations, and in the collective agreements and applicable arbitration decisions in the place, sector or branch of activity in question.

-Without prejudice to the application to posted workers of more favourable working conditions derived from the provisions of the legislation applicable to their employment contracts, in collective agreements or in individual employment agreements.
+The above is without prejudice to the application of more favourable working conditions to posted workers, which might be derived from the provisions of the legislation applicable to their employment contracts, in collective agreements or in individual employment agreements.

 Volver arriba